(82 pictures of bicycles taken during 73 minutes on 9/12/06 in Amsterdam, Netherlands)

 Another picture you might like, our prince and future king (Willem-Alexander), and his wife (Maxima) together with their daughters on a bike...and wearing no helmets and in a work basket.

-I thought you might like this bit if info:
+I thought you might like this bit of info:

-This is my son during his bike exam last week.
+This is my son Minco during his bike exam last week.
 He is in 7th grade (he is 10 years old).
 First a theoretical exam and a few weeks after he, and all his class mates, had to bike a certain route individually, watching the traffic signs (some of them especially put there for the exam), giving ppl from the right the right of way, keeping enough distance, etc. And all along the way ppl from the exam committee are watching them (even some undercover ppl).
-All Dutch children do this exam.
+Note the rain trousers; it was raining cats and dogs that day...
+Many, many Dutch children do this exam (nearly 203.000 kids in 2016 alone).
 I still remember when I did mine!!

 BTW he passed and so did all his class mates!!